 (c) Self-development.
 (DLC Level III) NCOs must take advantage of every civilian educational opportunity.
 Completion of an Associate's Degree or higher is expected.
 Pursuit of a Bachelor's Degree is strongly encouraged at this level.
-NCOs should remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the APFT and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+NCOs should remain physically fit and always present an exceptional appearance.
+Those who achieve 90 points or above in each testable event on the ACFT are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.

-For additional information on self-development, refer to paragraph 24-3.

-(d) Additional training.
+For additional information on self-development, refer to paragraph 24-3. (d) Additional training.
 Recruit Sustainment Program (RSP) Cadre Course, the Common Faculty Development-Instructor Course (CFD-FC), and ARNG Unit Retention NCO Course.